ckatkinson/TriangulationCalculator/README.md

 # TriangulationCalculator
-Implements some of the concepts from my topology course related to triangulations of surfaces.
+Implements some of the concepts from my Fall 2018 topology course related to triangulations of surfaces.

 This is a work-in-progress and will likely change drastically.